AmosNimos/Battle-Cry/README.md

 # Battle-Cry

 ![zombie](https://cdn.pixabay.com/photo/2021/07/04/18/56/zombie-6387306_1280.png)

-> The name is not set in stone yet.
+> The name is not set in stone yet. (maybe summoners war?)
+> You can collaborate to the project by participating in the discussions [here](https://github.com/AmosNimos/Battle-Cry/discussions) this is a comunity driven project based on your feedback.

 Battle-Cry is a free open source tcg card game inspired by mtg, pokemon and yu-gi-oh. all the rules and art are open source. for free fun and game.
 I higly recommend you use open softwair for making art for this project, may i suggest gimp and inkscape.